-Implementing the QIP is the responsibility of the faculty and, ultimately, the Faculty Dean.
+Implementing the QIP is the responsibility of the unit and, ultimately, the Unit Head of Unit.
 The QSU plays a largely coordinating role in the process.
-In addition to the dean, the Quality Committee and the PDP are responsible for overseeing the implementation of the QIP.
-Recommendations that would equally apply to one or more other faculties may be pursued at university level rather than faculty level.
+In addition to the Head of Unit, the Quality Committee and the PDP are responsible for overseeing the implementation of the QIP.
+Recommendations that would equally apply to one or more other faculties may be pursued at university level rather than unit level.
 Responsibility for following up on such recommendations will be assigned by the PDP.